Special Constables

 Initial training is 10 whole weekends (Every other weekend) over a 5 month period – usually Friday evening to Sunday afternoon and is held at training locations to be confirmed.

 Employer Supported Policing (ESP) is a partnership between employers, their staff and the police to support Special Constabulary duties.
-Employers who have an ESP scheme in place may offer additional paid leave for Special Constable training or duties.
+Employers who have an ESP scheme in place may offer additional paid leave for special constable training or duties.

 Apply